 Since there’s only one RGB zone, there’s not that much to do in the Cooler Master Master Plus software.
 There are four lighting modes -- Color Cycle, Static, Breathing or off -- and five speed settings via a toggle.
 Static and Breathing modes offer a color picker, but it wasn’t always accurate.
 For example, when I tried to make a peach and white breathing effect, I instead got white-ish purple flickering.
 And when I tried to make it flash white, I was met with various shades of blue.
 Note Cooler Master also makes large and extra large versions of this mouse pad.

-Mice with wireless charging, like the Cooler Master MM831 and Asus ROG Chakram, are gaining popularity.
-They allow you to use your mouse wirelessly without ever having to plug it in for a charge, so long as you're using the right mouse pad.
-The Omen by HP Outpost is one example and can keep any mouse with Qi wireless charging going without missing a beat.
+Mice with wireless charging, like the Asus ROG Chakram and Corsair Dark Core RGB Pro SE are gaining popularity because they let you to use your mouse wirelessly without ever having to plug it in for a charge, so long as you're using the right mouse pad, like the Omen by HP Outpost.
 Besides Qi wireless charging, it has a USB Type-A passthrough port and reversible surface.
-You’ll have to pay a lot ($90 at the time of writing), but it’s hard to find a rival with these capabilities.
+You’ll have to pay a lot ($100 at the time of writing), but it’s hard to find a rival with these capabilities.
 It also connects via USB Type-C but includes an adapter for USB Type-A ports.

 The Outpost’s 5W Qi charging is conveniently at the pad’s upper-left area, so it doesn’t interfere with the gaming surface.
-It worked flawlessly with various devices, not just HP’s own mice.
-That makes it more versatile than some other mouse pads with this feature, but your devices will charge slower on this 5W charger than on many other Qi chargers, which are rated to 10 or 15W.
+It flawlessly charged various devices, not just HP’s own mice.
+That makes it more versatile than some other mouse pads with this feature, but your devices will charge slower on this 5W charger than on many other Qi chargers, which are ratedup to 10-15W.

-The pad’s sturdy and heavy (1.53 pounds) build wouldn’t budge while gaming.
+The pad’s sturdy and heavy (1.53 pounds).
 Like the SteelSeries QCK Prism above, its reversible surface has a hard plastic side for quick mouse movements and a cloth one for more control.
-But the Outpost’s pad is much harder to remove.
-Plus, we wonder about the longevity of the thin, octagonal sticky strip -- that holds the mouse surface down -- after many swaps.
+But the Outpost’s pad is much harder to flip.
+Plus, we wonder about the longevity of the thin, octagonal sticky strip that holds the mouse surface down after many swaps.

 You only get two RGB zones here, and one is a small Omen logo.
 Omen Command Center software lets you pick between static color (presets or a color slider with RGB values and intensity slider) or animations.
 There are three pre-made animations for the Omen logo and four for the second zone surrounding the gaming surface.
 We appreciate that each animation also has up to four color schemes: Spectrum, Ocean (our favorite), Jungle and Volcano.